Possible Bearish Inside Day Candle Pattern Detected for Microsoft Corp (NASDAQ:MSFT) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Microsoft Corp (NASDAQ:MSFT)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Microsoft Corp (NASDAQ:MSFT) based on the price action in the company's shares.
-Today's price range of $169.24 and $171.55 is within yesterday's high and low of the day.
+Yesterday's price range of $169.24 and $173.56 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Microsoft Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Microsoft Corporation develops, manufactures, licenses, sells, and supports software products.
 The Company offers operating system software, server application software, business and consumer applications software, software development tools, and Internet and intranet software.
 Microsoft also develops video game consoles and digital music entertainment devices.